Live Sound Equipment List – Music Gear for Live Performance

 PA Systems

 Public Address Systems provide connection, sound amplification and distribution to get your music heard by the public.
 They encompass everything that your instrument or vocal signal has to pass through to get to your audience.
 This includes microphones, cables, mixers, amplifiers, speakers and every item in between.
 Studio / Live sound system is another term that means the same meaning.
 To better organize the information provided here, we will focus on mixers, amplifiers, cables and wireless systems, and we have a dedicated section for PA Speakers and Microphones.
+You can also read our detailed explanation of what is a pa system and what it includes exactly.

 Allen & Heath ZED-R16